KyiPhyuKhant/my-practice-projects/README.md

 - **Contact Information/Form**: Basic contact page for users to reach out.
 - **Extendability**: Built to easily add more pages or features.

-## Branches

-The **main** branch contains the core project overview and foundational code.
-Other branches are dedicated to learning and practicing React and Vite concepts through a Udemy course, allowing for experimentation and skill development.

 ## License

 This project is licensed under the MIT License.